 November 1 & 2, 2019 – Stevens Point, WI

-Registration: $60.00 – all meals listed in the schedule are included.
-Limited scholarships are available.
+Registration: FREE if you sign up before Tuesday 10/29/19 – all meals listed in the schedule are included.
+Late sign-ups will pay $20/person.
 The conference organizers are volunteers.
-All registration fees and sponsorships are used to pay for meals, travel and lodging for speakers, and the very affordable venue costs.
+Thank you to our sponsors for making this event accessible!
 Free lodging is available on a limited basis for people willing to stay with a friend of Cooperative Point on a couch or in a guest room.
 Click here for further lodging options.
 Free child care will be provided if requested.

 Rebecca Kemble – (taken from Toward Freedom publication) Rebecca Kemble is the past President of the US Federation of Worker Cooperatives and the President of CICOPA North America, the sub-regional body of the worker cooperative sector of the International Cooperative Alliance.
 She is also the Vice President of CICOPA Americas and serves on the Executive Board of CICOPA worldwide.
 Rebecca is a worker-owner at Union Cab Cooperative where she has served as chairperson of the Education and Strategic Planning Committees.
 She helped develop and implement innovative peer support systems including the Steward and Mediation Councils that have become integral parts of Union Cab’s democratic governance and management structures.
 In 2015 she was elected to the Madison City Council and was reelected in 2017.
 Rebecca is also a writer for The Progressive magazine, and founding member and editor at the Wisconsin Citizens Media Cooperative.
 Rebecca earned a PhD (a.b.d.) in Anthropology from the University of Wisconsin-Madison and lives in Madison, WI.